emptyport/js-emass/README.md

 * A partial Ruby implementation - https://github.com/princelab/ruby-emass
 * A modified Python implementation - https://github.com/JC-Price/DeuteRater
   * The core algorithm is the same as the original, but it has been integrated into a larger package that deals with peptides rather than molecular formula.

+> This implementation has been accepted for publication in the [Journal of Open Source Software!](http://joss.theoj.org/papers/cbc6dcaf1110a965cc8c4f1efc6a0963)

 View this module on [npm](https://www.npmjs.com/package/js-emass).